HiPo Registry

 9.3 Optional public owner-identifying information (consent)

-Owner name and forum username are not public by default and are only shown publicly if you actively choose/consent.
+Owner name, forum username, and country of residence are only shown publicly or to members if you actively choose/consent.

 Legal basis: Art.
 6(1)(a) GDPR (consent).
-You can withdraw your consent at any time by changing your settings or contacting us (see Section 22).
+You can withdraw your consent at any time by changing your profile settings or contacting us (see Section 23).

 10. Image uploads and publication warning